20 Favorite Read Alouds for 1st Graders

 Introduce a New Book Series At The Child’s Reading Level

-First Chapter Friday is one way to do this — so you’re not reading the entire book, simply introducing it.
+This is one way to introduce an independent reading book.
+You’re not actually reading the entire book but simply introducing it.
 Honestly, I like this so much!
 Only reading one chapter gives kids a taste of the book as well as the opportunity for a child to read a book on their own.

 Tie in Your Read Aloud Book with a Learning Theme or Topic